Undergraduate Admissions

 Nontraditional Readmission

 The University’s policy requires returning students to be academically eligible.
 However, the University recognizes that individuals can gain personal and intellectual maturity over time.
-In such cases, the University may choose to evaluate students on the basis of their current academic promise rather than their earlier academic performance.
+In such cases, the University may evaluate students based on their current academic promise rather than their earlier academic performance.
 Under this policy, the University will review students who have not been enrolled full time in a formal educational program for at least five years and who, by their life experiences, might be considered nontraditional students.
-Reenrollment in the College of Arts and Sciences under this policy requires the approval of the associate dean for advising or the appeals committee of the college.
-Reenrollment in a professional school under this policy requires the approval of the professional school to which the student is seeking readmission.
+Re-enrollment in the College of Arts and Sciences under this policy requires the approval of the associate dean for advising or the appeals committee of the college.
+Re-enrollment in a professional school under this policy requires the approval of the professional school to which the student is seeking readmission.

 Admissions Confidentiality